back1992/mojitos/README.md

 * controller

 A __mojit__ folder can contain any number of sub folders allowing for arbitrary organization of files.
-All files must be YUI Modules and follow the pattern defined above.
+All files must be AMD Modules and follow the pattern defined above.
 The only exception to this rule is the following folder;

 * assets